shikharcodes/shikharcodes/README.md

 - 🤝🏻 I’m looking to collaborate on **Open Source Projects** and participating in **Hackathons**.

-- 👨🏻‍🎨 I'm also a UI/UX designer trying out my hands on creating stuff.
+- 👨🏻‍🎨 I'm also a UI/UX designer and trying my hands on creating stuff.

 - 📝 My blog page: [shikhar06](https://shikhar06.medium.com)